-Imagine how hard life must have been for Moses as he lead the children of Israel to the Promised land through the desert, (Deuteronomy 8:15).
-Psalm 91:3-14 corresponds to these hardships and the Lord’s deliverance Moses experienced while he lead the Israelites out of Egypt and to the promised land.
+Imagine how hard life must have been for Moses as he leads the children of Israel to the Promised land through the desert, (Deuteronomy 8:15).
+Psalm 91:3-14 corresponds to these hardships and the Lord’s deliverance Moses experienced while he leads the Israelites out of Egypt and to the promised land.

 (A) Psalm 91:3-4

 Moses remembers God dividing the Red sea and creating a pathway to safety, away from the Egyptian army who came to hunt down Moses and the fellow Israelites.
 (Exodus 14:21)